Coronavirus Sparks New Interest In Using Ultraviolet Light To Disinfect Indoor Air

 "In that scenario, you're inhaling a very concentrated cloud of these tiny particles that you can't see if we're close together," said Corsi, dean of the Maseeh College of Engineering & Computer Science at Portland State University.
 "You're getting a pretty significant dose in your respiratory system."

-So, even if there is upper room UV in a building, Corsi says face masks and social distancing are still necessary to block larger respiratory droplets and remove some of the aerosols in the "near field."
+So, even if there is upper-room UV in a building, Corsi says face masks and social distancing are still necessary to block larger respiratory droplets and remove some of the aerosols in the "near field."
 But Corsi says there's now enough evidence to show that coronavirus aerosols can hang around in the air and spread throughout a room ("the far field"), and it's time to take that airborne spread seriously.

 Corsi says public health authorities downplayed that risk early in the pandemic, and that worries him: "That put the public at maybe a little bit too much ease and people kept going to busy restaurants where there's lots of people in poorly ventilated environments," he said.